Military history of African Americans: From the post-Vietnam War era to the present day

 Secretary of Defense Lloyd Austin poses for a photo alongside U.S. Army soldiers in Afghanistan.

 In 1989, President George H. W. Bush appointed Army General Colin Powell to the position of Chairman of the Joint Chiefs of Staff, making Powell the highest-ranking officer in the United States military.
 Powell was the first, and is so far the only, African American to hold that position.
 The chairman serves as the chief military adviser to the President and the Secretary of Defense.
 During his tenure Powell oversaw the 1989 United States invasion of Panama to oust General Manuel Noriega and the 1990 to 1991 Gulf War against Iraq.
 General Powell's four-year term as Chairman ended in 1993.

 General William E. "Kip" Ward was officially nominated as the first commander of the new United States Africa Command on July 10, 2007.
 He assumed command on October 1, 2007.

 Ronald L. Green, former sergeant major of the Marine Corps, is African-American.

 On January 20, 2009, Barack Obama was inaugurated as President of the United States, making him ex officio the first African-American commander-in-chief of the United States Armed Forces.

 On August 6, 2020, Charles Q. Brown Jr. became the first African-American chief of a United States military service branch, when he took over as Chief of Staff of the Air Force.

 On January 22, 2021, Lloyd Austin became the first African-American Secretary of Defense.

+African American Veterans Monument

+The African American Veterans Memorial in Buffalo and Erie County Naval & Military Park in downtown Buffalo, New York, was dedicated on September 24, 2022, after six years of planning.
+It honors the service of African Americans in all U.S. military conflicts.
+It is the first monument of its kind in the United States.
+Names of African American veterans are inscribed on dog-tag-like paver stones on the plaza in front of the monolith representing each significant U.S. military conflict, from the American Revolutionary War to the global war on terror.
+The on-site interactive experience includes interpretive videos, which visitors with mobile devices can access through QR codes.